VikasSangwan2256/Dynamic-Retail-Dashboard/README.md

 # Dynamic-Retail-Dashboard
 # Overview
-The Dynamic Retail Dashboard is an interactive and data-driven tool built in Excel to visualize and analyze retail data.
-It connects to datasets hosted on GitHub, uses Power Query for data transformation, and presents insights through dynamic charts and KPIs.
-The dashboard solves key business questions, enabling informed decision-making.
+This project involves the creation of a dynamic retail dashboard using Microsoft Excel, designed to visualize and analyze retail sales data across various dimensions.
+The dashboard connects to three main data tables-Orders, Returns, and People-and helps businesses gain insights into key sales performance metrics.
+This project is ideal for businesses looking to enhance their decision-making processes by analyzing data through dynamic visualizations and KPIs.
+The dashboard includes key performance indicators (KPls) that track important metrics such as Total Sales, Total Profit, Quantity Sold, Number of Orders, and Profit Margin.
+These KPis are calculated and displayed on a centralized chart to ensure easy comparison and visualization.
+The project covers multiple problem statements that help break down the data into actionable insights.